 Browsing the shelves in a bookstore brings me a great deal of joy.
 As an avid (and insatiable) reader, it sometimes seems like my “must read” queue is bigger than my “have read” pile.

-Even though I could click a button from home and either read a book on my Kindle or have Amazon drop it at my door within the hour, it’s sometimes nice to have a more tactile experience.
+Even though I could click a button from the comfort of home and either read a book on my Kindle or have Amazon drop it at my front door within the hour, it’s sometimes nice to have a different, more palpable experience.

 Learning is a self-care practice that helps strengthen the cognitive dimension of our health, and how we see and think about the world determines how we participate in it.
 We must decide for ourselves what we believe is true, and then continue to question that truth as we grow.